ewpeng/PKUGalaxies20/Assignment05.md

-# Assignment 7
+# Assignment 5

-Due: 2 December 2019
+Due: 7 December 2020

 One of the goals of this class is for you to be able to understand the relevance of any well-presented colloquium in the field of galaxy evolution.
 For this assignment, please view the following colloquium given at the Space Telescope Science Institute, and answer in detail the questions below.